A Comprehensive Guide on How to Make Money with Google Adsense

 CTR is important if you want to earn from Google Adsense truly.
 While CPC determines how much you will earn, you have very little control over the variables that determine the costs of the ads that will appear on your site.
 Your CTR is highly dependent on controlled variables or tactics that you can use to increase your ad performance which will also be discussed later.

-Both metrics help you make sense of your RPM or revenue per 1,000 impressions.
+Both metrics help you make sense of your RPM or revenue per 1,000 impressions (also be sure to check out our guide to YouTube RPM here).
 Impression describes the activity that takes place on the site and server every time an ad is fetched.

 To compute the RPM, you need to divide your estimated earnings by the number of impressions (how many times an ad was seen on your website) and multiply the quotient by 1,000.